jqhoogland/react-todos/README.md

 ## 4. Identify where state should live.

 We've actually already mostly done this.
 We want the state to live in the `<Tasks/>` component.
-Let's pass state all the way down from the top-level to the bottom.
+- [x] Let's pass state all the way down from the top-level to the bottom.

 Another relatively easy step.
 NOTE: 2.2 is quite a lot of work in comparison to these two — maybe we can split more of this out or introduce a little more state (e.g., a button to collapse a section)?

 ## 5. Add inverse data flow

-- When you select a new status, it should propagate up (and change in all other lists)
+- [x] When you select a new status, it should propagate up (and change in all other lists)
-- When you change a test
+- [x] When you change a test
-- When you add a new todo, it should have the status of the group you added it from.
+- [x] When you add a new todo, it should have the status of the group you added it from.
-- Todos should be filtered by status
+- [x] Todos should be filtered by status

+# 3. All about hooks

+## 1. `useContext` (and implementing a dark-mode).

+- [x] Add a checkbox to the right of the navbar for enabling dark mode.
+Also add DaisyUI because it makes themes a little easier (all you have to do is replace `bg-white` with `bg-base-100`).
+   - This involves changing attributes on `<html/>` so a diagram will be helpful.
+(This previews what we're about to do with state).
+- [ ] Lift the state to the `<App/>` component (we want the theme to be global information!)
+- [ ] Extract the state to a `<ThemeProvider/>` and remove prop-drilling in favor of context.

+Goals:
+- Actually learn the word "prop-drilling".
+Are you exhausted yet having to repeatedly type the same props you pass down again and again?
+It gets easy with the spread operator, but it's still annoying!
+- Understand `useContext`, `Providers`
+- Introduction to the render cycle.
+- When to use `useContext` and when not to use `useContext` (most of the time).
+Alternatives (smart use of children).